AmruteLab/PyChelator/README.md

 Spahiu, E., Kastrati, E. & Amrute-Nayak, M. PyChelator: a Python-based Colab and web application for metal chelator calculations.
 BMC Bioinformatics 25, 239 (2024).[https://doi.org/10.1186/s12859-024-05858-8](https://doi.org/10.1186/s12859-024-05858-8)

 > [!IMPORTANT]
-> To contribute to this software, please open a [Discussion] (https://github.com/AmruteLab/PyChelator/discussions) or file an [Issue] (https://github.com/AmruteLab/PyChelator/issues)
+> To contribute to this software, please open a [Discussion] or file an [Issue] in this Github repository.

 ## References: